fasferraz/GBA_ME/README.md

 https://testssl.sh/openssl-iana.mapping.html

-New cipher algoriths are always being added, so this information must be updated if there is a need to test a new cipher.
+- New cipher algoriths are always being added, so this information must be updated if there is a need to test a new cipher.

-These are the application options:
+# Application options:

 ```
 root@ubuntu# python3 gba_me.py -h